spacetelescope/jupyterhub-deploy/sysstats/README.md

 ...
 ```

-After this the nodes will need to be re-instantiated so the launch template scripts are run.
+After this the nodes will need to be re-instantiated so the launch template scripts are executed.
 There are multiple ways to do this, but setting the EKS desired active worker node group size to 0, then wait for a cuple minutes, and then revert it back to whatever the desired size was seems to work.

 ## Usage